weztcy/Numora---Calculator-Mobile-App/README.md

 **Calculator Mobile App** is an Android application developed using **Android Studio** with **Java** as the programming language.

-This project focuses on implementing basic arithmetic operations into a simple, responsive, and user-friendly mobile application.
+The application provides a simple and responsive interface for performing basic arithmetic operations directly on Android devices.

 ## 🧮 About the Project

-The application was created to perform basic mathematical calculations through an Android-based interface.
+Calculator Mobile App was developed to provide a straightforward solution for performing common mathematical calculations through a mobile interface.

-Users can enter numbers, select arithmetic operations, and view the calculation results directly within the application.
+Users can enter numerical values, select arithmetic operations, and view calculation results instantly within the application.

 ## ✨ Features

-Some of the features and implementations included in this application are:
+Key features and implementations include:

 * Addition
 * Subtraction
 * Multiplication
 * Division
-* Number input
+* Numerical input handling
-* Calculation result display
+* Dynamic calculation results
-* Clear/reset function
+* Clear and reset functionality
 * Interactive calculator buttons
-* Simple and user-friendly interface
+* Basic input validation
-* Basic input handling and validation
+* Simple and intuitive user interface

 ## 🛠️ Technologies